Create an OAuth 2.0 app in Okta

 Create the client application that you want to use with the Okta APIs.

 Sign in to your Okta organization as a user with administrative privileges.
-Don't have one?
-Create an org for free.
+Create an org for free (opens new window).

 Note: Make sure that you are using the Developer Console.
-If you see Admin Console in the top left of the page, click it and select Developer Console to switch.
+If you see Classic UI in the top left of the page, click it and select Developer Console to switch.

 Click Applications from the menu, and then click Add Application.